joshdotjs/blog/README.md

 # TODO:
-- Refactor
-  - Track class
-    - properties:
-      - steps (DOM elements)
-    - methods:
-      - toggle() [todo: toggle step in UI]

 - Load sounds
-  - click listener on the track name that loads .mp3 file from users computer into the app
+  - Add callback to actually load the sound once file is selected
+  - fix the class names on track-title-container
+    - better name (.track-title-container / .track-title )
+    - move out inline styles
+    -
+  - styling on the

 - Graphing
   - Per track: